People Could Not Tell Whether a Painting Was Created by AI or an Expressionist Painter

 According to the authors, they wanted to develop a program that will not only imitate the existing styles of painting, but will also be able to create its own ones.
 In order to be able to do this, the AI was taught based on over 80,000 paintings.
 As a result, it learned to see the difference between the work of the painters and other images, such as photographs or graphs.
 In addition, the AU learned to distinguish between different styles of painting and tell, for example, pop-art from impressionism and cubism from futurism.

 After completing training, the AI even managed to develop its own unique style.
-On the one hand, its painting don’t look like any of the existing painting, and on the other — still look like works of art.
+On the one hand, its painting doesn’t look like any of existing paintings, and on the other hand, still looks like works of art.